 Name(s) of lecturer(s): Nadia Sonneveld and guest lecturers

-Required preparation by students: reading texts before each session
+Required preparation by students: reading texts before each session, preparing questions for discussion

 Written exam (70%)